mjdmsft/AI-100-Simple/Lab1-Technical_Requirements/02-Technical_Requirements.md

     > **Note** Again to reiterate, you can create specific cognitive services resources or you can create a single resource that contains all the endpoints.

+1. Select your subscription and resource group, these should be in your Azure Pass subscription.

 1. Type a name of your own choosing

-1. Select your subscription and resource group

 1. For the pricing tier, select **S0**

-1. Check the confirmation checkbox
+1. Check the two confirmation checkboxes

     >[!Note]
     >Microsoft updates the Azure portal and services on a regular basis.
 These steps contained the appropriate items at the time of writing but options and dialogs may